 Information in this document is accurate at the date of publication.
 However, regulations are continually evolving, and up-to-date information should be obtained from RCPI if in doubt.
-The most up-to-date version on this document will always be available on www.rcpi.ie.
+The most up-to-date version on this document will always be available on The RCPI Website.

-While other institutions are referenced (e.g. Medical Council, Health Service Executive, National Doctors Training Planning) we have given our interpretation of their regulations but the institutes themselves should be contacted for definitive information.
+While other institutions are referred to (e.g. Medical Council, Health Service Executive, National Doctors Training Planning) we have given our interpretation of their regulations.
+The institutes themselves should be contacted for definitive information.